Use these tips to write an effective hotel COVID-19 safety measure statement. (With examples!)

 Hard Rock Hotels: Post COVID-19 holidays with Hard Rock Tenerife

 - Use an appropriate tone.
 Keep your brand voice consistent but adjust the tone of your hotel COVID-19 safety message.
-Positive words and an optimistic outlook don’t mean you can get away with sounding flippant.

 - Incorporate a drop-down Q&A feature.
 The page should be easy to scan.
 Adding a Q&A feature allows readers to read about the topics or areas of concern that matter to them most.